 \section{DM in gravitationally-bound structures}

 A key to the following considerations is the fact that `DM' is only probed via the force its exerts, rather than $\rho_{DM}$.
-The latter, we recall, is absent from $\mathcal{L}_{M}$ in Eq.
+The latter, we recall, is absent from $\mathcal{L}_{m}$ in Eq.
 (1).
 In contrast, density distribution of baryonic matter, $\rho_{b}$, is directly observed through electromagnetic emission, absorption and scattering processes.
 Throughout, we assume that DM is not real matter and that its apparent attributes arise from gradients of $GM_{act}$.

 Although we focus on WIST, the following arguments are equally well valid in any WI theory of gravitation.
-However, in general other theories do not have a Poisson-like equation as their weak field limit, and thus $G$ is only an effective notion, e.g. [73].
-Although there is no scalar field in the gravitational sector of forth-order Weyl gravity such a scalar (or an effective scalar) field is expected to appear in $\mathcal{L}_{M}$.
-The latter must scale $\propto\Omega^{-4}$ in any WI theory, and since there are no mass scales in the theory, effective masses, e.g. the Planck mass or active gravitational mass, scale $\propto\Omega^{-1}$.
+However, in general other theories do not have a Poisson-like equation as their weak field limit, and thus $G$ is only an effective notion, e.g. [76].
+Although there is no scalar field in the gravitational sector of forth-order Weyl gravity such a scalar (or an effective scalar) field is expected to appear in $\mathcal{L}_{m}$.
+The latter must scale $\propto\Omega^{-4}$ in any WI theory, and since there are no mass scales in the theory, effective masses, e.g. the Planck mass or active gravitational mass (the mass that sources the gravitational field in $\mathcal{L}_{m}$ that need not be identical with the passive gravitational mass or the inertial mass), scale $\propto\Omega^{-1}$.